trongdang10/mlops-project/README.md

 ## Workflows

-My workflows will proceed as follows:
+The workflows will proceed as follows:

 1. Create `setup.py` using `setuptools`, facilitating easier management of dependencies from `./src`.
 2. Implement logging in `./src/mlProject/__init__.py`, ensuring that each executed `.py` file is logged in the `/logs` directory for easier tracking.